 The first thing a buyer must obtain is their NIE number which is a number which will identify foreigners in Spain for all their transactions.
 You shall not be able to sign your tittle deeds without this.
-You shall have to obtain it personally but we can help you with this.
+It can either be obtained personally or through your lawyer.
+You will also need to open a bank account in Spain.

 This is the crucial first step.
 The second is that he or she speaks your language.
 A good lawyer can guide you through all the steps of house purchase, from ensuring that the purchase contract is correct through negotiating payment terms, taking care of the title search and ensuring that your house is registered in the property registry.
 A lawyer is cheap insurance against possible future problems and will only cost you around one to one-and-a-half percent of the purchase price, plus VAT.
 It is standard practice that a lawyer will ask for a pre-payment, called a “provision de fondos” to cover expenses and fees.